REUTERS NEXT-Notable quotes from the Reuters Next conference | Science-Environment

 JACEK OLCZAK, CHIEF EXECUTIVE, PHILIP MORRIS "Our $1 billion target of achieving sales from non-nicotine products we can also to a very large extent achieve organically."

 "Nothing we are doing should come as a surprise, we are putting in action the visions that we shared openly seven or so years ago about leaving cigarettes behind.
 This is completely moving the company in another direction."
-(Compiled by Catherine Evans; Editing by Elaine Hardcastle and Alexander Smith)
+(Compiled by Catherine Evans; Editing by Elaine Hardcastle)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)